yizenchu/LectureNotes/README.md

 # A Book and Lecture Notes
-Analytical Methods in Physics (Book) and Lecture Notes on GR, QFT, and more.
+Analytical Methods in Physics (Book) and Lecture Notes on Special Relativity, General Relativity, Quantum Field Theory, and more.